Accuracy and precision

-Accuracy and precision are two measures of observational error.

-Accuracy is how close a given set of measurements (observations or readings) are to their true value, while precision is how close the measurements are to each other.
+Accuracy and precision are measures of observational error; accuracy is how close a given set of measurements is to the true value and precision is how close the measurements are to each other.

+The International Organization for Standardization (ISO) defines a related measure:

+trueness, "the closeness of agreement between the arithmetic mean of a large number of test results and the true or accepted reference value."